High-speed rail in Europe: Iceland

+Compared to widening the road, it would be more expensive (in the context of the country's relatively small economy), more environmentally destructive, and probably more vulnerable to adverse weather conditions.

 Norway

 Norway has several high speed stretches radiating from Oslo.
 These have speeds ranging from 200 to 250 km/h.
 Several new railroad stretches are under construction and the complete Intercity triangle from Oslo will be finished by 2030.

 Norway's only high-speed line is the 64 km Gardermobanen (The Gardermoen Railway), which links Oslo Airport (OSL) with the metropolitan areas of Oslo.
 Here the Flytoget (the Airport Express Train) and some of the NSB (Norwegian State Railways) trains operate at speeds of up to 210 km/h.
 Gardermobanen contributes to give rail transport a relatively high market share.
 Almost 38% of the OSL passengers come by train, about 21% by bus, and about 40% by car.

 Some more new high-speed lines are planned to be built in the Oslo region, during the 2010 and 2020 decades.
 Today, however, only small parts of Norway's rail network permit speeds faster than 130 km/h.

 There is a political climate for building more high-speed railway services in Norway, including long-distance lines from Oslo to Trondheim, Bergen, Stavanger and Gothenburg.
 They are assumed to be dedicated single-track high-speed railways having up to 250 km/h.
 This is still at the feasibility planning stages.

-The Norwegian government is examining five lines radiating out from Oslo to Bergen, Kristiansand/Stavanger, Trondheim, Göteborg, and Stockholm.
+The Norwegian government is examining five lines radiating out from Oslo to Bergen, Kristiansand/Stavanger, Trondheim, Gothenburg, and Stockholm.
 A sixth line would be a coastal line between Bergen, Haugesund and Stavanger.
 At least two investigations on cost and benefit have been made.
 A more indepth analysis covering route analysis of the 6 lines will be made on order by the Norwegian government beginning late 2010.

 The closest 50–100 km from Oslo on each of these lines have good potential for regional trains (except towards Stockholm).
 Upgrade and new construction to high-speed standard have to some extent already taken place like for Gardermobanen.
 More is being built and is planned, but with the present ambition it will take decades to have high-speed standard the closest 100 km from Oslo on all these lines.
 The ambition is to some day have 200 km/h or more to Halden, Skien, Hønefoss and Hamar.
 These projects have higher priority than the long-distance projects.
 They are also preconditions for the long-distance projects, since they will be used by long-distance trains.

-Parts of the new built route Drammen – Tønsberg is in operation with trains (Stadler FLIRT) capable of 200 km/h.
+There are (as of 2024) no trains operating in Norway capable of over 210 km/h, and the signalling system does not allow more.
+Some of the lines are built for easy upgrade to 250 km/h when signalling system and other technical demands are fulfilled.
+New trains are needed to achieve this speed.